 The Agricultural Sector Education Training Authority (SETA), to be known as AgriSETA, is set to become a diverse and fairly complex organisation that handles not only agriculture, but all food and beverage and forestry activities.
-This is the proposal in terms of the Government’s new SETA licences due to be implemented in March 2011.

 While all forms of agriculture will be included under the new AgriSETA umbrella, Government has identified specific types of framing, processing and manufacturing, packing, drying, storage and the distribution of a host of different farming types and processes.
 These include:

 - all types of farming including meat, game and fish, horticulture and crops,

 - processing of tea and coffee, macadamia nuts (specifically), tobacco and various fibres,

 - fruit farming, including packing, drying, liquefying (for juice), importing and exporting,

 - milling, manufacture, storage and all types of handling of grain, sugar and starch products (including flour),

 - production of pet and other animal feeds,